Vishwas1/tlaplus/Introduction.md

 - Sequece: We can simulate a concurrent system with a sequential program.
 - Steps: State changes.
 An execution is represented as state change. (with time)

-### State Machines

-An execution is represented as **sequence of states** (called _behaviour_).

-We want to spcify all the possible behaviour of a digital system.
-How?

-Way of describing digital system:
-- via Programming language.
-- Turing machines
-- Many different kind of automata
-- Hardware decription languages.

-But we can absctract them all with somthing called **state machines**.

-A state machine can be described by two things:

-1. All possible initial states.
-2. What is the next states can follow any given state.

-It halts when there is not possible next state.

-#### Example of stata machine

 ## Motivation

 ### Amazon